Stephanie is always looking for ways to lighten her carbon footprint. She is enthusiastic about solar power and solar gadgets.

 There are a number of green features associated with underground homes.
 Instead of using wood for construction, earth-sheltered homes generally rely on concrete.
 Perhaps more importantly, the insulation of the ground allows for significantly reduced heating and cooling costs.

-And, believe it or not, but living in an underground home is comfortable, warm and dry.
+And, believe it or not, living in an underground home is comfortable, warm, and dry.
 Added insulation prevents dampness and water intrusion.

 Beyond some of the more obvious green aspects of living underground, consider these benefits: